modelorona/Scroll-It/README.md

 Furthermore, it should be more mobile-friendly.
 I used [Vuetify](https://vuetifyjs.com/en/) for the front-end framework.

 Hope you enjoy.
 Feel free to leave any issues.

-#### Disclaimer
-Code is messy.
-Vue isn't bad.
-Front-end is complicated.